grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 #### Sample protocol-based test script

-Below is an example of a protocol-based load testing script in k6 that fetches the homepage, along with resources embedded into the page.
+The following is an example of a protocol-based load testing script in k6 that fetches the homepage, along with resources embedded into the page.

 ```javascript
 import http from 'k6/http';